AlexIn-Tech/robocopy-networkshares-mirror/README.md

+# Robocopy File Sync Script

-This script uses robocopy to synchronize files between two network shares.
+This script uses robocopy to synchronize files between two network shares, deleting any files or directories at the destination that do not exist at the source.

 ## Requirements